LingConLab/Rutul_dictionary/README.md

 Date of creation: March 2019

-The last version of the script can be found here: https://github.com/LingConLab/Rutul_dictionary
+The last version of the dictionary can be found here: https://github.com/LingConLab/Rutul_dictionary

 ## Structure of the repository: